EpicLabs23/eh-documentation/knowledge-base/devlopment/trouble-shooting.md

 * PhpMyAdmin couldn't find mysql user.
 To trouble shoot this issue, uncomment the line `var_dump($apiData);die;` in `ehm-authentication/login.php` of PhpMyAdmin.
 ##### EHM service is down, probably the host server restarted.
 Run `pm2 resurrect` to start the EHM services from the last pm2 saved state.
+##### Error: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.34' not found
+OS / Node version mismatch between the build machine and the host machine.